Frequently Asked Orientation Questions

 I want to book my flight or make travel plans.
 What is the best way to get to MSU?

-Because there are no direct international flights to the Greater Lansing area, you are encouraged to arrange a connecting flight from a major airport such as Detroit or Chicago to the Lansing Capital City airport (LAN).
+There are no direct international flights to the Greater Lansing area.
+The closest airport to MSU is the Lansing Capital City airport (LAN).
 Taxi service is available from the Lansing airport to the university.
+If your final flight arrives in Detroit, make sure you book a Michigan Flyer bus to East Lansing in advance at http://www.michiganflyer.com.
 For more information about getting to campus, see our transportation page.

-Does OISS provide rides from the airport to residence halls?
+Does OISS provide rides from airport to residence halls?

-I have already booked my flight to arrive after International Student Orientation (ISO).
+I have already booked my flight to arrive after International Academic Orientation Program (IAOP).
 What should I do?